Header

 Brock's two photo guides on British insects assign this species the vernacular name Supertramp.
 I'm not sure how widely that is recognised.

 When I first started making a concerted effort to identify most of the beetles that turned up in my moth trap, the majority of diving beetles were identified as this species.
-Since then they dried up almost completed, whereas I started getting regular Colymbetes fuscus which I did not find in the first couple of years or so.
+Since then they dried up (until 2024) whereas I started getting regular Colymbetes fuscus which I did not find in the first couple of years or so.
 This made me wonder if I'd got my early IDs wrong, but although I don't have any specimens to check, the photos seem to be correct.
-I used Mike Hackston's key which I sometimes found a little confusing, thanks in part to not understanding how to sex them.
+I used Mike Hackston's key which I sometimes found a little confusing, thanks in part to not having understood how to sex them.
 Duff's key seems simpler in this respect.
+Starting to get suturalis again in 2024 reassures me they really do occur here!

 This one was initially identified using Hackston and then checked using Duff.
 I found Duff easier to follow in this case.